searchkit/searchkit/docs/docs/overview.md

 ### What is Searchkit?

 Searchkit is an open source search toolkit.
+See [why use Searchkit](https://searchkit/co/docs//quick-start/why).

 Searchkit is made up of the following parts:

 - [@searchkit/sdk](https://searchkit.co/docs/reference/searchkit-sdk): Browser & Node.js Client Search SDK.
 - [@searchkit/client](https://searchkit.co/docs/reference/searchkit-client): Works in tandem with Searchkit's SDK to manage your search query state in React